Maximus-Erick/About-Me/README.md

 # 👋 Hi, There

 - 🔭 I’m currently working on Machine Learning
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Machine Learning
-- 💞️ I’m looking to collaborate on ...
+- 🤔 I’m looking for help with <a href="https://github.com/Maximus-Erick/Machine-Learning"></a>
-- 📫 How to reach me ...

 <!---
 Maximus-Erick/Maximus-Erick is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.